 Whether writers use their real names or personas, or not, behind the scenes, writers are real people.
 It’s easy sometimes to forget many writers are just looking for new ways to connect with people through the things they love.
-While a writer may have a pen name or even an alter ego, a writer’s artistic life and real life are unavoidably linked.
+While a writer may have a pen name or even an alter ego, a writer’s artistic life and real life are unavoidably and inextricably linked.

 While there are certainly major differences between interacting face-to-face and through a computer or mobile device, they are no more or less real.
 Even in “real life,” we have facades.
 Sure, online, these facades exist often more for safety purposes than anything else.
 But, so is the case with real life artists.
 Online, artists are often allowed to express themselves more freely.
 The online writing world is so vast now that you can always find new connections.

-Personal websites and blogs give you a home base that no popular social network can give you, as well as an opportunity to build your own personal social network.
+Personal websites and blogs give you a home base that no popular social network can ever give you, as well as an opportunity to build your own personal social network.
 You can do this in real life, too, with clubs and other social groups.
 The only difference online is the people you’re connecting with can be a world away.
 Writers are people, too, and our writing is as much “real life” as anything.
 That’s why it’s more important than ever to recognize that in some ways, people’s lives on social networks are more fiction than any novelist could ever dream of writing.